ga-dc/outcomes/roadmap/Outcomes Bootcamp/readme.md

 ## Framing:

 Congrats, you graduated from GA’s Immersive Program!
 We are so proud of all of your hard work and you should be too.
 We know that you may have a few additions to your resume and portfolio, or may want some additional practice to work on your pitch - we got you covered!
 Come to the Outcomes Bootcamp to prepare for the Student Spotlight.
-You won’t want to miss this as all the juicy secrets of what to expect and how to best sell your talents to employers will be shared!
+You won’t want to miss this as all the juicy secrets of what to expect and how to best sell your talents to employers will be shared.

 ## Further Reading/ Resources: